-Perry debuted her line of whimsical shoes in 2017 in a partnership with Global Brands Group.
-The shoes are available on the brand's website, Katy Perry Collections, and through retailers around the world including Dillard's and Walmart in the United States.
+CNN has reached out to Perry for comment.
+Perry debuted her line of whimsical shoes in 2017.
+They are available on her website and through retailers around the world including Dillard's and Walmart in the United States.

-The black shoes in both styles drew comparisons to blackface, the racist face-painting practice that started as a way for white performers to mock enslaved Africans in minstrel shows using black paint and exaggerated facial features.
+The visage on the black shoes in both styles drew comparisons to blackface, the racist face-painting practice that started as a way for white performers to mock enslaved Africans in minstrel shows using black paint and exaggerated facial features.

 "Another one to add to your blackface file," one person said on Twitter.

 Others sarcastically remarked that the shoes would go well with a black Gucci sweater that also evoked blackface.

 The Italian luxury brand apologized for its "wool balaclava jumper," which pulls up over the nose and includes a cutout for the mouth with oversized red lips.

 Prada apologized for monkey-like figures with black faces and large red lips and pledged to withdraw some of the products.